XCSoar/XCSoar/doc/devsetup.rst

 root privileges.
 This is not enabled by default in Debian (but on some Debian based distributions, like Ubuntu).

-To install a virtual machine with the required, you can use ``Vagrant``.

 Download source code
 ====================